CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 * [Shelter Current](http://lahub.maps.arcgis.com/home/item.html?id=dbf7e62b02244e1a855a1f4b2624de76) - is the most recent report for each shelter, along with computed occupancy numbers.

-* [Shelter Stats](http://lahub.maps.arcgis.com/home/item.html?id=8679b3973d254aca9e247ffa85b012dd) - is a table that has 2 data points, the number of unique shelters in the entire dataset and the number of unique shelters that filed reports in the last 24Hs.
+* [Shelter Stats](http://lahub.maps.arcgis.com/home/item.html?id=8679b3973d254aca9e247ffa85b012dd) - is a table that has 2 data points, the number of unique shelters in the entire dataset and the number of unique shelters that filed reports in the last 24 hours.
 Either of these can be used to produce open shelter numbers.

 ## Contributors
 * [Hunter Owens](https://github.com/hunterowens)